IFU Cube Fitting

 Continuum subtracted cube saved.
 PSF continuum cube saved.

-Fitting your multiple component Gaussian Model #
+Fitting your multiple component Gaussian Model#

 Now we want to investigate an initial fit to the Br 12 emission feature, which is a pesky contaminant nearby in wavelength to our target [Fe II] emission.
-The Br 12 is centrally compact and arises from only from the nucleus of the AGN, not from the outflow.
+The Br 12 is centrally compact and arises only from the nucleus of the AGN, not from the outflow.
 Make a plot of the fit results.

 First, select the wavelength region of interest following a similar procedure as performed at the top.
 There is no option to set the spectral regions to a user input, so we recommend zooming in and drawing by eye.
 The line emission (‘Subset 1’ ) should again span approximately 1.630 - 1.665 um.